Health at Every Size: Concept

+Principles

+The principles of HAES have been updated several times.
+Advocates claim: "How our society currently defines health is rooted in white supremacy, anti-Black racism, ableism, and healthism."

 The HAES principles do not propose that people are automatically healthy at any size, but rather proposes that people should seek to adopt healthy behaviors regardless of their body weight.

+Framework of Care

+The Association for Size Diversity and Health (ASDAH) created a framework for healthcare providers in 2022-2024.
+These are the core guidelines for providing HAES-aligned care.

+Criticism

 Amanda Sainsbury-Salis, an Australian medical researcher, calls for a rethink of the HAES concept, arguing it is not possible to be and remain truly healthy at every size, and suggests that a HAES focus may encourage people to ignore increasing weight, which her research states is easiest to lose soon after gaining.
 She does, however, note that it is possible to have healthy behaviours that provide health benefits at a wide variety of body sizes.
 Others similarly argue that the HAES focus may encourage people to delay attempts at weight loss indefinitely.

+Evidence

 There is some evidence HAES interventions can lead to positive psychological, physical, and behavioral outcomes, including short-term decreased body weight, BMI and body fat mass.
 There were also some inconsistent findings suggesting an effect on blood pressure, fasting glucose, and triglycerides levels.